AviatrixSystems/Controller-HA-for-AWS/README.md

 Private API Endpoint
 * VPC Endpoint
 * Private API Gateway
-The Controller can call the Lambda function's `/controller_version` endpoint privately (without going over public internet).
+Need to save a security group rule for `VpcEndpointSecurityGroupIngress` The Controller can call the Lambda function's `/controller_version` endpoint privately (without going over public internet).
 This endpoint is restricted to access from the VPC Endpoint only

 This script is only supported for Aviatrix Controller version >= 3.4